Kibz6/AutomationCICD/README.md

 An end-to-end test automation framework built using Selenium, Java, and TestNG, integrated with CI/CD pipelines (Jenkins & GitHub Actions) to enable continuous testing and faster feedback.
 This project demonstrates how modern QA engineers design scalable, maintainable automation frameworks and integrate them into real-world DevOps workflows.

+**Why This Project?**

+This project simulates a real-world QA automation pipeline where tests are:
+- Automatically triggered on code changes
+- Executed in a distributed environment (Selenium Grid)
+- Integrated into CI/CD workflows

+It reflects how modern teams ensure fast and reliable software delivery.

 **Tech Stack** :
 - Java
 - Selenium WebDriver